 The quickest way to evaluate Pulp is by using Pulp in One Container.
 This image contains all the services that you need to run Pulp and is perfect for an initial evaluation.
-This container is not production-ready and cannot scale, for example, to provide for high availability scenarios.
+Mind that this container cannot scale to provide for high availability scenarios.

 For installation instructions, see Pulp in One Container.

 Pulp operator endeavours to provide a scalable and robust cluster for Pulp 3.
 Pulp can be installed from OperatorHub.
 If you’re interested in providing feedback or contributing to making this better, see the Pulp operator repo on GitHub.
 For more information about using Pulp operator, see Pulp on Openshift

 Based on community feedback from the survey and PulpCon 2021, we have reused the Pulp operator images to create a podman compose option for deploying Pulp.
 If you’re familiar with podman compose, you can customize the configuration to suit your deployment needs and to deploy at scale.
 If you do use it, let us know your feedback.
 For more information see our podman compose page.

 Kong maintain a Docker compose option for deploying Pulp.
 They have diligently documented known issues and the Pulpcore version in the compose is generally one release behind the latest Pulpcore release.
 For more information, see Kong’s Github repo.